How to Market Your House for Sale in 2026

 Post on the MLS and major real estate sites

-To reach the largest audience, a home’s data, photos, and description are uploaded on the listing the Multiple Listing Service (MLS), a local or regional database cooperating real estate brokers use to share data and information about properties for sale.
+To reach the largest audience, a home’s data, photos, and description are uploaded on the Multiple Listing Service (MLS), a local or regional database cooperating real estate brokers use to share data and information about properties for sale.

 “When a home goes into the MLS, it’s syndicated to all of the other real estate websites,” says Santistevan.
 That means your agent’s public-facing MLS listing should populate on sites like Zillow, Realtor, Trulia, and Homesnap as well.